 The goals of Medicaid planning should include all of the following:

-- Provide for the long-term care needs of the client (both husband and wife when a couple is involved).
+- Provide for the long-term care needs of the client (both spouses when a couple is involved).

 - Preserve assets for the benefit of the well spouse or any other dependents.